 Not Emotionally Demonstrative

 It’s not that difficult for a person to share how they feel.
 It may feel scary at times, but no one is going to die from speaking up.
-It is a red flag if your date can’t express how they feel about you, .
+It’s a red flag if your date can’t express how they feel about you.

 It feels good to hear from someone how much they like you.
 More importantly, the only way to create emotional intimacy is for both people to speak up.
 You deserve to be with someone who can be emotionally demonstrative.

 Has Unrealistic Expectations

 It feels great to fall in love, but it’s not going to fix all your problems in life.
 Does your date expect your relationship to be the greatest love story ever?
 Or that the two of you are of one mind?
 Don’t fall for this dating red flag and see it for what it is.